adityakumarod1-dotcom/mda-workdesk-showcase/README.md

 ![Employee credentials modal](images/06-employee-credentials-modal.png)

-**Sites** — register a petrol pump, CNG station, or industrial project.
+**Sites** — register a Petrol pump, CNG station, Consumer Pump or industrial project.
 Each site tracks a status lifecycle (Pending Activation → Active → On Hold → Completed) and gets a dedicated Google Drive folder structure created automatically, so all site photos and documents live in Drive rather than on the app server.

 ![Sites list with progress bars](images/07-sites-list.png)
 ![Add Site form](images/08-add-site.png)